-a) The Township has entered into a management services agreement with the Ontario Clean Water Agency (OCWA) to operate and maintain the Town's water treatment plant and distribution system.
-The agreement is for a five-year period ending December 31, 2019, at an annual cost as follows:

-b) The Township has entered into a purchase agreement with the Superior Propane.
-The Township has committed to purchase 22,000 litres of propane over one-year period ending January 31, 2020 at a cost of \$0.545 per litre, resulting in a total cost of \$11,990.
+- a) The Township has entered into a five-year management services agreement ending December 2024, with the Ontario Clean Water Agency (OCWA) to operate and maintain the Town's water treatment plant and distribution system.
+Payments under this agreement are \$90,757 for the first year, increaesd by the greater of the consumer price index and 2% each year thereafter. - b) The Township has entered into a purchase agreement with Superior Propane.
+The Township has committed to purchase 22,000 litres of propane over a one-year period ending January 31, 2020 at a cost of \$0.545 per litre, resulting in a total cost of \$11,990.